Commercial Real Estate Terms and Definitions

 Stabilized Cap Rate

-A stabilized cap rate is the ratio between the net operating income produced by a property upon achieving target occupancy, and its purchase value.
+The ratio between the net operating income produced by a property upon achieving target occupancy and its market value.

 Stacking Plan

-A floor-by-floor and suite-by-suite graphical representation of each floor and suite within a building.
+A visual representation of floor-by-floor and suite-by-suite design/occupancy within a building.
 The plan shows the suite number, the square footage of each suite and the tenant occupying each.
 On many stacking plans, lease expiration dates are also provided to give a quick view of the occupancy exposure within a building.

 Straight-line Rent